-INVESTIGATOR OF I RECORD: [insert name] PHONE: [insert nur SIGNATURE PAGE Samples Stored for Futi ire Testing Blood: My initials indicate that any left over blood samples ma ay be stored for future testing after study-r elated testing has been completed. ow left over blood samples to be say ved for long-term storage and future testing a fter study-related testing has been co ompleted.
-I agree to allow ger etic (DNA) testing of my blood for future testing.
-I do not agree to all ow genetic (DNA) testing of my blo ood.
-Urine My initials indicate that any left over urine samples ma y be stored for future testing after study-related testing has been completed.
-I do not agree to all ow left over urine samples to be sav ved for long term storage and future testing after study-related testing has been compl leted.
-If you have read this conser t form, or had it read and explained to you, and you understand the information, and you volun tarily agree to join the study, please sign your name or make your mark belo ЭW D ( ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' B .: Participant Name (print) Participant Signature Date Study Staff Conducting Study Staff Signature Date Consent Discussion (print)
+INVESTIGATOR OF RE PHONE: [insert numb SIGNATURE PAGE Samples Stored for Future Testing Blood: 3 My initials indicate th at any left over blood samples ma ay be stored for future testing after study-rela ted testing has been completed.
+I do not agree to allow left over blood samples to be sa ved for long-term storage and future testing after study-related testing has been co ompleted. c (DNA) testing of my blood for genetic (DNA) testing of my blo ood.
+Urine at any left over urine samples ma y be stored for future testing after study-related testing ha left over urine samples to be sav future testing after stu dy-related testing has been comp leted. • orm, or had it read and explained ly agree to join the study, please • Participant Name (print) Participant Signature Date Study Staff Conducting Consent Discussion (print) Study Staff Signature Date